 I can remember a time that he was talking to me, I accidentally called him ma’am instead of sir because I was nervous.
 He made sure to let me know to never ever make that mistake again.

 There was a time my mom was cooking bacon for BLTs for supper one night.
-I ate three pieces of the bacon off the plate.
+I ate three pieces of bacon off the plate.
 Dennis threw a Direct TV remote at me.
-The side of my face and my eye was swollen and black and blue.
+The side of my face and my eye were swollen and black and blue.

 There were Christmas mornings that me, my older brother, and sister would come downstairs to no presents under the tree because we were bad.
 There were Christmases that my younger brother Johnny got presents and we did not.
 We would have to watch him open his toys and play with them.

 The night he was arrested, he was telling me, my older brother, and my mom that he was better than us, would always be better than us, quote, I could be dead, buried in the ground, being eaten by worms and still be better than you, end quote.

 Over time the physical bruises heal and fade away.
 I will never forget what he did to me.
 The mental and emotional abuse is much worse.
 I can still hear things he would say to me.
 He always said that he loved me.
 I don’t think that he ever did.
 You don’t treat someone you love the way he treated me.

 The years of abuse I was put through have left me with severe anger issues.
 I am on medication to help me control my anger.
 I think the best way to resolve the problem is with violence.
 That’s what Dennis has taught me.
 With a lot of love and patience from my mom and stepdad, I am learning that it’s not the right way.